Wondering how to travel with a carry-on only?

 This post may contain affiliate links.
 Please see our disclosure for more information.
 As an Amazon Associate, we earn from qualifying purchases (if applicable).

-We had three years of pain from 2013 to 2016 before we saw the light.
-In 2016 we undertook a lot of research, we read reviews of carry-ons, we looked at their durability and sizes.
-We kept on coming back to the Osprey range.
+In 2016 we undertook a lot of research, we read reviews of carry-ons, and we looked at their durability and sizes.
+We came up with our list of pros and cons for using a carry-on.

 Pros: